itsfuad/FCCIMPL/INTERFACE_IMPLEMENTATION.md

 ## Error Messages

-When a type doesn't implement an interface, you get a clear error:
+When a type doesn't implement an interface, you get detailed error messages showing exactly what's wrong:

+### Missing Methods

 ```
 error[T0001]: cannot assign value of type Point to symbol of type Printable